abhinavv245/b2b_mock_server/README.md

 If you receive a NACK as sync response, it indicates there are schema errors in your payload that you need to address.
 If you receive an ACK sync response, you'll then get the subsequent async response/request.

 In case you use mock service you will receive both `sync` and `async` and in case of sandbox service you will receive only `sync` response with `ACK` and `async` response will be sent back to the respective API end point hosted on your server (bap_uri or bpp_uri sent in context part).

+## Other Services

+- You have the option to generate and authenticate the authorization header directly from the Sandbox UI.
+The `/signature` API facilitates the creation of the authorization header.
+It generates the authorization header using a provided private key, subscriber ID, unique key ID, and body.
+Please remember not to employ your production private key.
+This utility endpoint is solely intended for development testing purposes during integration.
+Likewise, you can utilize the       `/signCheck` API to authenticate an authorization header from the UI.

+- Another available service is Transaction Analysis, which provides access to the log trail of a specific transaction.
+The API endpoint for this service is `/analyse/{transactionId}`, where it retrieves transaction details based on the transaction ID provided.